Atmospheric-Composition-Analysis-Group/spartan-cloud/docs/source/data_type.rst

 Additional information on the sites can be found on the :download:`Site Details Sheet <files/Site_details.xlsx>`.

 .. _Speciation:
-PM2.5 & PM10 speciation
+PM\ :sub:`2.5`\ & PM\ :sub:`10`\ speciation
 ----------------
-The PM2.5 & PM10 speciation product report the direct measurements of total mass and chemical composition including water soluble ions from IC, trace elements from XRF and ICPMS, carbons from SSR, HIPS, and FTIR.
-Relevant SOPs are reported on the `official SPARTAN website <https://www.spartan-network.org/standard-operating-procedures>`_.
+The PM\ :sub:`2.5`\ & PM\ :sub:`10`\ speciation product report the direct measurements of total mass and chemical composition including water soluble ions from IC, trace elements from XRF and ICPMS, carbons from SSR, HIPS, and FTIR. `Relevant SOPs <https://www.spartan-network.org/standard-operating-procedures>`_  are reported on the official SPARTAN website.

 .. literalinclude:: files/FilterBased_ChemSpecPM25_AEAZ_example.csv
    :language: text